 Working as an Economist [NOC 4162]

-Economists conduct research, analyze information and prepare reports and plans to solve economic and business problems.
-You may also advise on matters such as finance, monetary policy, international trade, labour and industrial markets
+Economists and economic policy researchers conduct research, analyze information and prepare reports and plans to solve economic and business problems.
+You may also advise on matters such as finance, monetary policy, international trade, agricultural and natural resource commodities labour and industrial markets.

-Working as an Economist you perform the following duties:
+Working as an Economist you may perform these duties:

-- Prepare forecasts for interest rates and exchange rates
+- forecast income and expenditure, interest rates and exchange rates

 Job Outlook in BC